 Common Name: Papoose Root

-Caulophyllum thalictroides is a Perennial up to 0.50 metres tall.
+Caulophyllum thalictroides is a perennial plant that can grow up to 0.50 metres tall.

 It has edible and medicinal uses.